chantleyw/Fooocus-Front/README.md

 **It never reaches the browser side.** Every Civitai request is made from Rust, so the key is never handed to the webview.
-The interface can ask *whether* a key is stored and gets back a plain yes or no — the value itself has no route to the front end.
+The interface can ask *whether* a key is stored and gets back a plain yes or no but the value itself has no route to the front end.

 **It is not in a file you could leak.** It lives in Windows Credential Manager, encrypted against your Windows account.
 Copying the app's config directory off the machine gets you nothing.